-We have compiled a list of frequently asked sewer and drain questions for each service below that others have already asked
+We have compiled a list of frequently asked questions about sewer and drains.

 The plumbing code controls the design and installation of plumbing systems, including sanitary and storm sewers within the building, sanitary waste and vent piping, water supply piping, and potable water heating appliances.

 A plumbing permit is required prior to beginning any plumbing work with the exception of the following.
 Repairs that only involve the working parts of a faucet or valve, clearance of stoppages, the repair or replacement of defective faucets or valves, provided that alterations are not made in the existing piping or fixtures.
 Chilled water piping for refrigeration, process and comfort cooling, hot water piping for space heating, and water piping for fire suppression systems are not considered plumbing.
 However, an approved backflow preventer, installed and certified by a licensed plumber, is required at the connection to the potable water supply.

 A homeowner may obtain a plumbing permit for work to be done by them in their own home.
 The homeowner must file a homeowner’s affidavit with the application for a plumbing permit.
 Homeowner’s privileges extend to single family residences only and do not apply to any residence or structure from which a monetary gain (i.e. rent) is being received or is intended to be received or which is being used for commercial purposes.
 Permits for any work done in a commercial, multifamily residential, industrial, or other structure must be obtained by an authorized licensed master plumber.

 Ask the plumber to see his/her license or for his/her license number.
 Any reputable plumber will be glad to give you this information.
 You can then check the license by calling the Plumbing Division of the Riley County Code Office 785-587-4506.

 This is caused by calcium and mineral deposits in tank that reach high temperatures and pop.